wailsapp/wails/v3/examples/README.md

 # v3

-This directory is experimental.
-It probably won't work for you.
-There's no support for this directory.
-Dragons be here.
-You have been warned!

-The examples in this directory may or may not compile / run at any given time.
-But the general method to try them out is as follows:
+*NOTE*: The examples in this directory may or may not compile / run at any given time during alpha development.

 ## Running the examples